DGKSK8LIFE/WIKNWINTL/README.md

   - Programming as a team (improving a lot...)
   - Hackathon participation
   - Robotics competition participation (FRC and Vex)
+  - A bit of DiscordAPI (bit rusty though)

 ## What I want to learn